hugo4715/Learn4J/README.md

 ## Getting Started

 ### Libraries needed
-None, Learn4j doesn't use any other libraries!
-(JFreeChart is only needed for the examples)
+Learn4j doesn't use any other libraries!
+(JFreeChart is only needed for the examples, and lombk is a code generator)

 ### Installing With Maven
     <repository>